nothingheremovealong/phabricator/README.md

 You don't need to create credentials for either of the above services.

+Estimated time to complete: 2-5 minutes (all manual steps).

 ### Install gcloud tools

 Follow the directions located here: https://cloud.google.com/sdk/?hl=en